 In addition to the UMW Violence Prevention Team, the University has a Threat Assessment Team (TAT) composed of a multidisciplinary group of colleagues who meet regularly to implement the assessment, intervention, and action policies of the Violence Prevention Team.
-Trevendon ream.
 Virginia State Univ.: Violence Prevention/Threat Assessment

 This policy addresses the university's position on the prevention, reduction and management of violence on campus in order to provide a safe environment for students, faculty, staff, contract employees and visitors.

 Other Virginia Resources:

-Recommended Practices for Virginia College Threat Assessment
+Recommended Practices for Virginia College Threat

+Assessment

 Other Examples:

+Other Examples.

 Univ. of Vermont:

 Personal Safety and Security

+r croonar dalety and occurry

 Penn State:

 Threats to Campus Safety

+micute to campus callety

 Northwestern:

 BEHAVIORAL CONSULTATION TEAM

 Univ. of South Carolina:

 Threat Assessment and Management

 UT-Austin:

 Prohibition of Campus Violence

 Boise State University:

 THREAT ASSESSMENTS

 UNC-Greensboro:

 Threat Assessment Policy

 UM-Baltimore:

-UMB BEHAVIORAL EVALUATION AND THREAT ASSESSMENT POLICY
+UMB BEHAVIORAL EVALUATION AND THREAT

-5. What is your general

-assessment of this policy's

-impact on the university

-community?
+ASSESSMENT POLICY

-This policy promotes a safe environment for students, employees, and visitors and encourages all members of the VCU community to exercise reasonable precautions for their own safety and the safety of others.
+community? reasonable precautions for their own safety and the safety of others. --

 6. What is your plan to implement this new policy or policy revision (e.g., raise awareness and train relevant audiences and monitor for compliance)?
 Include in university-wide communications to faculty, staff, and students.